comius/dedekindreals/doc/05-DD-Floats.md

 **Coverage** ZERO, posInf, negInf, isPosInf, isNegInf, isZero, isRegularNumber, signToInfity

-TODO Successor can be constructed using add, but we might have problems specifying precision.

- the usual arithmetic operations on N, Z and Q

 # BigDecimalFloats

-# BigDecimal

 Floats are constructed from product of two natural numbers.
 BigDecimal implementation in Java is a product of BigInteger intVal an integer called scale.
 Together the represent a number of form intVal * 10^-scale (example 6.4/2).